EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 ## Adding helper methods

 Before we add the dropdown we need to understand which option should be marked as "active".
-For these purposes let's define the function which will extract the sort order out of the search query defined for the Stream control.
+For these purposes let's define the function which will extract the sort order out of the search query defined for the Stream app.
 There is a special place for the helper functions in the plugin definition: it's called the "methods" object.
 The method to extract the sorting order might look like:

 	plugin.methods._getSortOrder = function() {
 		var stream = this.component;